PeterCamilleri/fibonacci_rng/README.md

 @my_rng = FibonacciRng.new(FibonacciRng.new_seed, 12) # Random seed, depth = 12

 ```
-In addition, keyword arguments are emulated (as of Version 0.3.1) so these
+In addition, keyword arguments are emulated (as of Version 0.4.0) so these
-options also are available:
+additional options also are available:

 ```ruby
 #Method #5